The GR®653, route from Arles to Compostela

 L'Isle-Jourdain has not lost his Gascon accent!

 The old Town has retained the charm of a medieval city.
-We will note the XNUMXth century tower, flanked by a collegiate church with classical architecture, the mansion "Claude Augé", born in this city, and founding father of the Petit Larousse Illustré, and of course, the European Museum of Campanar Art which brings together over a period of four millennia an exceptional collection of more than a thousand bells, bells, bells, chimes.
+We will note the XNUMXth century tower, flanked by a collegiate church with classical architecture, the private mansion "Claude Augé", born in this city, and founding father of the Petit Larousse Illustré, and of course, the European Museum of Campanar Art which brings together over a period of four millennia an exceptional collection of more than a thousand bells, bells, bells, chimes.
 A monumental watchmaking from the five continents.

 Auch, Grand Site d'Occitanie